Trustpilot

 Logo Dark Version Certified Apple Technician Visa, Mastercard, Amex, Discover, Maestro, PayPal European Union Small Grant Scheme

 MacRefresh Ltd is authorised and regulated by the Financial Conduct Authority for Limited Permission Credit Broking.
 Our firm reference number is 924500.
 We are a credit broker and not a lender.
-PayPal Credit and PayPal Pay in 3 are trading names of PayPal UK Ltd, Whittaker House, Whittaker Avenue, Richmond-Upon-Thames, Surrey, United Kingdom, TW9 1EH.
+PayPal Credit and PayPal Pay in 3 are trading names of PayPal UK Ltd, 5 Fleet Place, London, United Kingdom, EC4M 7RD.
 PayPal Credit: Terms and conditions apply.
 Credit subject to status, UK residents only, MacRefresh Ltd acts as a broker and offers finance from a restricted range of finance providers.
 PayPal Pay in 3: PayPal Pay in 3 is not regulated by the Financial Conduct Authority.
 Pay in 3 eligibility is subject to status and approval.
 UK residents only.
 Pay in 3 is a form of credit, may not be suitable for everyone and use may affect your credit score.
 See product terms for more details.

 What’s This?